nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

 This page is available in two modes: advanced and basic.
 Stay in the basic mode, which only displays the main fields, or switch to the advanced mode displaying all the available fields.

+- Select the **Is active** checkbox if you want to set active this discount.
 - Enter the **Name** of the discount.
 - From the **Discount type** dropdown list, assign the discount to the required option as follows:
   - *Assigned to order total*: these discounts are applied to the entire customer order (order total).